 Quality content first

-What’s the best time to publish on LinkedIn?
-Is it more photo or video?
+What’s the best time to post on LinkedIn?
+Should you post photos or videos?
 Should you create long or short content?

 Should you use pods?
-Link in comments or in the post?
+Add links in the comments or in the post?
 These are all questions that content creators ask themselves when they start out.

 This is a big mistake.
 The main driver of content that works is quality content.
 All of these metrics are an over-optimization!